-Synthesis, Radiochemistry, and Affinity of CBPs
+Synthesis, Radiochemistry and Affinity of CBPs

-The general synthetic route for the probes is shown in Figure 1.
-CBP1, CBP3, CBP5, and CBP6 were obtained by reaction of the ligands with 64 CuCl2 in yields of 99% in ammonium acetate buffer (pH 5.1).
+The general synthetic route for the probes is shown in Fig. 1.
+CBP1, CBP3, CBP5 and CBP6 were obtained by reaction of the ligands with CuCl2 in yields of 99% in ammonium acetate buffer (pH = 5.1).
 For CBP7 and CBP11, considerable improvements in radiochemical yield were obtained when the labeling was performed at pH 8 in sodium citrate (10 mM).
-The reactions were quantitative, with a specific activity ranging from 6 to 18 GBq/ μ mol.
+The reactions were quantitative with a specific activity ranging from 6-18 GBq/μmol.